Both Homes for Life and ourselves have one newly available property this week, plus there's still time... See more

 1.3 We gather and use certain information about you, other service users, our staff and other individuals that we have a relationship with.
 We manage a significant amount of data, from a variety of sources.
 This data contains Personal Data and Sensitive Personal Data (known as Special Category Personal Data under the UK GDPR).

 1.4 This Policy will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 This Policy sets out our duties in processing that data, and the procedures for the management of such data.

 2.1 It is a legal requirement that we process data correctly and that we collect, handle and store personal information in accordance with the relevant legislation.

 2.2 The relevant legislation in relation to the processing of data is:

-(a) The retained EU law version of the General Data Protection Regulation (EU) 2016/679 (“the GDPR”) as defined in the Data Protection Act 2018.
+(a) The retained EU law version of the General Data Protection Regulation (EU) 2016/679 (“the UK GDPR”) as defined in the Data Protection Act 2018.

 (c) The Privacy and Electronic Communications Regulations 2003 (as may be amended).

 3.1 We hold a variety of Data relating to you, which is known as Personal Data.
 The Personal Data held and processed by us is detailed within our Fair Processing Notice.